carla-simulator/scenario_runner/Docs/agent_evaluation.md

 #### Setting up your agent for evaluation.

-To have your agent evaluated by the challenge evaluation system you must define an Agent class that inherit the [AutonomousAgent](../srunner/challenge/autoagents/autonomous_agent.py) base class.
+To have your agent evaluated by the challenge evaluation system you must define an Agent class that inherits the [AutonomousAgent](../srunner/challenge/autoagents/autonomous_agent.py) base class.

 On your agent class there are three main functions to be overwritten